adrior11/check24-best-combination-submission/README.md

 - **RabbitMQ:** Delegates best combination workloads to distributed worker nodes that pick jobs from the queue and store their results in cache.
 - **Docker:** Orchestration tool for the distributed systems.
 - **Apollo:** Combines the services’ GraphQL endpoints into a single API for ease of use by the frontend.
-- **GraphQL:** Preferred over REST for dynamic data retrieval tailored to the client’s needs.
+- **GraphQL:** Preferred over REST for dynamic data retrieval tailored to the client's needs.
 - **Prometheus:** Introduces metrics for the services, allowing them to be monitored.
 - **Grafana:** Visualizes the scraped metrics from Prometheus in dashboards.
 - **GitHub (Actions):** Ensures working production code through continuous integration.